raulcv/raulcv-api-jwt/README.md

 * Morgan
 * nodemon - only for development

 For running execute the following command:
+- It needs to be installed git, nodejs.
+* open the terminal and create a new folder "example: mkdir myproject" to download it.
+* Go to myproject folder with terminal typing, cd myproject
+* type in the terminal, git clone https://github.com/raulcv/raulcv-api-jwt.git
-* npm install
+* type in the terminal, npm install
-* npm run dev
+* type in the terminal, npm run dev

 autor: raulcv